• Home

 BOOKS

-Based on data from the Religious Leadership and Diversity Project, a forthcoming book (with Dr. Rebecca Kim), Estranged Pioneers: Race, Faith and Leadership in a Diverse World, addresses how pastors of color navigate the oft-treacherous terrain of pastoral leadership in racially diverse religious organizations.
+Based on data from the Religious Leadership and Diversity Project, Little's latest book, Estranged Pioneers: Race, Faith and Leadership in a Diverse World (with Rebecca Y. Kim), addresses how pastors of color navigate the oft-treacherous terrain of pastoral leadership in racially diverse religious organizations.
 Pastors of color are in many ways uniquely equipped to effectively head multiracial religious space in the United States.
 However, along the way, they must manage barriers that can curtail, impede or derail their leadership.
+Estranged Pioneers was recognized by Christianity Today as one of their 2025 "picks for the books most likely to shape evangelical life thought, and culture."

-Please click on the images below to learn more about Dr. Korie Little Edwards's books and to purchase them.
+Please click on the images below to learn more about Dr. Korie Little's books and to purchase them.

 Picture